 With each new school year, teachers everywhere face the daunting task of learning the names of all their new students.
-Whether you teach a single grade level class of 20 students or you teach multiple classes of art, music or PE and see the entire school every week, you’ll want to learn your students’ names fast…. and the faster the better!
+Whether you teach a single grade level class of 20 students or you teach multiple classes of art, music, or PE and see the entire school every week, you’ll want to learn your students’ names fast…. and the faster the better!

 When a teacher makes the effort to learn a student’s name, it shows the student they are valued and important.
 They learn that they matter to their teacher.
 Connections and strong bonds rarely develop without this.
-Improved behavior and a healthy classroom environment are the result, and who doesn’t want that??!
+Improved behavior and a healthy classroom environment are the results, and who doesn’t want that??!

 Throughout the tips they shared, I found a common thread of repetition using three basic strategies:

 Seeing.
 Saying.
 Hearing.